 - head injury: studies show that people who have suffered concussions are more likely to develop Alzheimer's later on.

-- gender: women are more likely than men to suffer from Alzheimer's (this is due to the increased life expectancy of women, not due to gender).
+- gender: women are more likely than men to suffer from Alzheimer's (this is due to the increased life expectancy of women).

 - education: Research suggests that better educated people are less prone to Alzheimer's.
 Those who already have the disease do better if they keep mentally active – an unused brain may deteriorate faster.